 Luchador!
 Mexican Wrestling Dice

 This game is dead simple.
-You get 4 dice which allow you to hit, block and counter your opponent, but beware, if you’re an over zealous roller, and your die falls off the board, sorry bub, but it don’t count.
+You get 4 dice which allow you to hit, block and counter your opponent.
+But beware!
+If you’re an over zealous roller and your die falls off the board, sorry bub, but it don’t count.
 In fact, one of the strategies you’re meant to employ, is to actually lay the smack down on your opponents die and knock them out of the ring.
 Once you’ve grappled enough, if you were able to sneak a hit through, you get to roll the damage die and see just what kind of pain you’ve inflicted on your enemy.
 Drop kick, chair smash, table slam, choke hold you name it, it can happen.
 If you’re extra lucky and you manage to squeeze two hits through while the referee isn’t looking, you can roll the Lucha die, which has a 50/50 chance of doing massive damage with a high-flying move, or hilariously injuring yourself and losing a valuable die in the next round of steamy man grabbing.

 This game is a treat and an excellent opener to get the blood pumping on fight night.
 Make no mistake though, just like actual wrestling, you NEED to ham it up.
 Seriously.
 It’s in the rules.
 When you’ve pinned someone, you’re encouraged to shout out the countdown, “1….2…….3!!!!!”
 If you’re playing a tag match with 4 players, once you roll a successful tag, you have to actually physically tag your partner in.
 If not, it’s illegal.
-Thems the rules, now GET OUTTA THE RING!!
 It’s those kind of touches that make the game pop out and come to life.
-You can almost see tiny beads of sweat dripping off the glistening cubes.
 That being said, if you prefer something a bit more diverse, you can always play the advanced rules where each Wrestler has individual strengths, weaknesses and can even unleash a killer combo.
 Oh!
 Did I also mention that the 2nd edition comes complete with a 3D wrestling ring?
 Yeah, I thought that might impress you.
 We only have the orignal flat board and it serves us well but the real deal ring adds another level of visual deliciousness that is quite frankly impossible to beat.
-Unless you’re a real wrestler, in which case you can probably beat any thing you want because you’re left breast is probably twice the size of my head…..please don’t hurt me…..
 If you’re a fan of wrestling get this game.
 Heck!
 If you’re a fan of fun get this game.

 I think Victory Point out did themselves with this one.
 A gentleman’s game of bouting that is as beautifully simple as it is lighting fast.
 The balance of the card play creates a genuine feeling of bobbing and weaving, going toe to toe with someone.
 However the game is not merely a functional “take that” card game.
-It has one of the most visually pleasing designs I have ever seen on a board game.
+It has one of the most visually pleasing aesthetics I have seen on a board game.
 Everything about it captures the grit and raw energy of old school boxing, while avoiding the crass and brutal tropes of modern sports games.
 I am absolutely dumbfounded as to why this isn’t the crown jewel of Moyersoens career.

 Why Galactic Arena feels more like a fighting game than say a turn based strategy game, is because of its length.
 It’s fast, aggressive and very, VERY brutal.
 All the planning in the world wont save you from the short sharp shock of a quick decisive defeat if you’re caught dawdling around the arena.
 Your opponent WILL come after you, and you always want to be applying the pressure.
 The fun really comes in when you get to know your fighter a bit more and you start doing the right things to bait your enemy, forcing them to waste actions, hopefully giving you enough edge to splatter them on arena walls.
 For that reason bouts can be as quick as 10 minutes, which is perfect for a 2 out of 3 style match.
 We recommend using the draft rules where you choose 3 fighters as a team but face off 1 on 1.
 If you chose the 3 on 3 match you’ll get a bit more length out of the fight, but I find it’s easier to focus on one fighter at a time.
 All in all, Galactic Arena feels very much like the Board game iteration of classic arcade fighters, at least in the sense that the game places heavy focus on the characters.
 The rest of the game plays out in typical action point on hex grid type fashion but like a say, it’s the fighters that make this one special.
 They all have unique abilities and you’ll probably pick the ones that you identify with the most.
 Maybe you like the strong guy, so you’ll pick the mutant with four arms, maybe you like the “duo”, so you’ll pick the guys that are closely matched, the assassin, the ranger, etc. There are lots to choose from and a mega ton of variation within those choices.
 Top marks to Storyception for their debut effort.
 We’re looking forward to more.